-Hans Wilsdorf, founder of Rolex, founded Tudor on 6 March 1946, to create products with the reliability of the Rolex but with a lower price.
-This was a far-sighted move: he was, in effect, creating his own in-house competition for his principal brand.
-Today it’s called launching a fighter brand (an example is the Bond Street cigarette created by Philip Morris in Russia when a rouble devaluation made imported Marlboro too expensive for local consumers).
+In the straightforward version, Hans Wilsdorf, founder of Rolex, founded Tudor on 6 March 1946, to create products with the reliability of the Rolex but with a lower price.
+This was a far-sighted move: he was, in effect, creating his own in-house competition, a fighter brand, for his principal marque.

 In a 1946 advertisement, Wilsdorf announced, “For years now I have been considering the idea of making a watch that our agents could sell at a more modest price than our Rolex watches, and yet one that would attain the standards of dependability for which Rolex are famous.
 I decided to form a separate company, with the object of making and marketing this new watch.
 It is called the Tudor Watch Company.